liliu-avril/Awesome-Segment-Anything/README.md

   [2023.12]

 - Yixin Zhang, Shen Zhao, Hanxue Gu, Maciej A. Mazurowski.<br />
-  "Cut your annotation cost: An empirical study on the use of weak, noisy, and SAM-generated annotations for segmentation network training."
+  "How to Efficiently Annotate Images for Best-Performing Deep Learning Based Segmentation Models: An Empirical Study with Weak and Noisy Annotations and Segment Anything Model."
 ArXiv (2023).
   [[paper](https://arxiv.org/abs/2312.10600)]
   [2023.12]